I did some thinking about Lightning invoice expirations times, or expiries.

 - OR the price of bitcoin goes up; I feel like I profit, then it goes down tomorrow morning and I feel like I lose.

 - And so on…

-Transacting everyday from a Lightning wallet that is non-custodial means the user is constantly exposed to the volatility.
+Transacting everyday from a Lightning wallet which has a balance denominated in BTC means the user is constantly exposed to the price volatility.
 There’s no way to make accurate predictions about the price from one moment to the next, so the user is basically gambling with their value anytime they send or receive bitcoin.